CocoaPods/blog.cocoapods.org/_posts/2018-03-16-CocoaPods-Metadata-Service.markdown

 ```

 Some of the other attributes can be added later, for example I see no blockers on adding `dominant_language`,
-`is_vendored_framework`, `initial_commit_date` and `readme_complexity` to the service, but some attribute are just not
+`is_vendored_framework`, `initial_commit_date`, `spm_support` and `readme_complexity` to the service, but some
-going to be feasible.
+attributes are just not going to be feasible.

-This service has also focused exclusively on Open Source GitHub projects, with plans to expand to Pods that use
+This service has so far focused exclusively on Open Source GitHub projects, with plans to expand to Pods that use
 [.tar.gz][tar] and [zip][zip] files coming soon.

 It's the first JavaScript project (TypeScript) in the CocoaPods org, because once I worked with TypeScript I couldn't go